 Another way to save on car repairs is by bringing your own auto parts to a mechanic.
 There’s often a 25-50% markup on parts, and that number will often be lower for high-dollar parts, and higher for low-dollar parts.
 The markup helps shops to pay their rent, employees, pay for pricey equipment, and to make some money – after all, they’ve got to remain in business, right?

-However, while it may save you a few bucks, you may be wondering, “Will a mechanic even install parts I buy?”
-In the long run, it’s usually not a great idea.
+So, since it could save you a few bucks, you may be wondering, “can you bring your own parts to a mechanic?”
+In the long run, it’s actually not a great idea.

 What if you had bought the wrong parts, or if they’re incompatible with additional parts that the shop is providing?
-You might need to head back to the auto parts store, or wait while you request another part to be shipped.
-Remember – your time is valuable, and could be spent doing more productive things than having to order auto parts, and potentially package and ship incorrect ones for return.
+You’ll need to head back to the auto parts store, or wait while a replacement is shipped.
+No need for you to waste time ordering auto parts, and potentially packaging and shipping incorrect ones for return.

 Shops!
 Tell us your opinion.
 Are there times you’d allow a customer to bring their own parts?
 Email [email protected] and we may publish a follow-up piece.

 Choose which customers you want to come to your shop.
 Use Openbay!